prezlyataa/GridU_level-3/README.md

+# Login and password for admin:
+stan
+stan123

+# Login and password for user:
+frank
+frank123

 ## Available Scripts

 In the project directory, you can run:

+### `npm run json-server`
+Open [http://localhost:3000/users](http://localhost:3000/users to view your API.

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.